 The script remains in use today, particularly among Vai merchants and traders, and in commerce generally.
-In addition to its presence in commerce, there is a growing body of literature published in Vai: some small dictionaries, an incubated Wikipedia, a copy of the Universal Declaration on Human Rights, translation of historical sources and public-health messaging about Ebola.
-The Bible Society in Liberia has also published a New Testament and the Institute for Liberian Languages has published several compilations of folk tales and history.
-Vai is one of the two most successful indigenous scripts in West Africa in the number of current users and the availability of literature written in the script, the other being N’Ko.
+In addition to its presence in commerce, there is a growing body of literature published in Vai: the publication of some small dictionaries, an incubated Wikipedia, a copy of the Universal Declaration on Human Rights, translation of historical sources and public-health messaging about Ebola.